Glottris/you_tube_tutorial/README.md

     );
   }
 ```
 I added a shorthand before the return that I use in the onPress attribute.
-I also removed the still works text.
+I also removed the still works text and moved the key attribute.

 Now the only thing we have left is to use the videoId we pass to YouTubeVideo instead of the example one.
 Go back to YouTubeVideo.js and change VideoId to get the Id from props